 - The building structure is isolated from the ground.
 The result is a reduction in the force of the shaking – it is much slower and gentler, but may result in a feeling of seasickness.

 - This construction method is often used in skyscrapers and high-rise apartments.

 - Bliss Beige Jingumae is constructed in this way.
 The entire building is on a base which is not attached to the surrounding blocks of land.This meant they could use very decorative and delicate hanchiku plasterwork in the lobby which can rarely be used in such applications.

 Falsification of structural earthquake resistance data:

 The biggest and most well-known scandal to date was forgery of construction data by architect Hidetsugu Aneha.
 Hotels and apartment buildings built well below the minimum building standards.
 Properties built with falsified data were at risk of collapsing in an earthquake with a seismic intensity of upper 5.
 This included many of the “Grand Stage” series of apartments.
 Many of the buildings have since been demolished.

 Wikipedia has a page about architectural forgery in Japan.

 To both developers and buyers, earthquake resistance is a matter of cost vs. safety.
-To a buyer, if size is a priority then a pre-1981 apartment will usually be cheaper per square meter.
-If safety is a priority, then the buyer may have to sacrifice size for safety.
+To a buyer, if size is a priority then an older, Kyu-taishin apartment will usually be cheaper per square meter.
+If safety is a priority, then the buyer may have to sacrifice size or location for safety.

 There may be cases where a building built before 1981 may be just as strong as one built to the newer building codes.
-There are also cases, as explained above with Aneha and Sumitomo, where a new building may not be built up to code.
+There are also cases, as explained above with Aneha, where a new building may not be built up to code.

 Many of the changes to the building standards act over the years were made after significant earthquakes, so we may see some additional amendments introduced in the future if large earthquakes happen or if construction methods are revised.